21st October 2018

 flowers of the florists strains it is no more than a childhood whim made to seem meaningful by nostalgia.
 The constant pressure towards good taste that drives

-all plant breeding resulted in hybrids between the old florists strains and the species and almost accidentally produced a new flower crop of autumn cyclamen for bedding.
+all plant breeding resulted in hybrids between the old florists strains of C.persicum and the wild species and almost accidentally produced a new flower crop of autumn cyclamen for bedding.

 There is some self-conscious humour in it, like an accidental pun in a serious conversation.